Ilakiya-Emily05/Ilakiya-Emily05/README.md

 - Intelligent Automation
 - Tech for Sustainability & Climate Impact

-Each project emphasizes **clarity, scalability, and purpose** ⋆｡˚ ✩ ⋆｡˚ ✩
+Each project emphasizes **clarity, scalability, and purpose**.

+⋆｡˚ ✩ ⋆｡˚ ✩

 ---